 On his first approach, our natural instinct was to politely decline, however, we volunteered and ended up having so much fun!

 The big burly Russain guys and glamourous girls seemed far less intimidating after a playful game or two!

 If you would rather have a chilled-out experience there are plenty of areas to bathe during the day other than the main swimming pool.

-There is evening entertainment at the resort which is ok dependant on what sorts of things you like.
-At no point does it get loud or too lively, it’s more of a chilled out experience with live music on a large stage.
+There is evening entertainment at the resort which is ok depending on what sorts of things you like.
+At no point does it get loud or too lively, it’s more of a chilled-out experience with live music on a large stage.